 In case you plan to visit Peja, you should definitely foresee more than just an afternoon.
-We’re still regretting that we couldn’t stay longer.
+I´m still regretting that I couldn’t stay longer.

 Book here your outdoor activity in Rugova Valley.

-I hope this guide gives you a quick overview on the things you should absolutely include in your 3 days in Kosovo.
-Of course you can stay much longer (I totally encourage you to do so) in this beautiful country than only 3 days.
+I hope this guide gives you a quick overview of the things you should absolutely include in your 3 days in Kosovo.
+Of course, you can stay much longer (I totally encourage you to do so) in this beautiful country than only 3 days.
 In case you want to visit Kosovo for a longer period, I recommend the 5-Day Discover Kosovo Tour.

 Kosovo will be a country that will definitely mark you.
 And once there, you won’t get enough of its fascinating cultural, architectural and natural variety.

-Have you been in Kosovo?
+Have you been to Kosovo?
 What have been your favorites?
 What would you include in this 3-Day Itinerary?
 I can’t wait to read your recommendations in the comment form.